March 16, 2023

 If horses don't receive adequate salt and electrolytes in hot weather, they may become dehydrated and imbalanced, leading to other conditions.
 Symptoms of an equine electrolyte imbalance include:

 “Thumps,” or synchronous diaphragmatic flutter, can occur in horses engaged in prolonged exercise with profuse sweating—like endurance athletes.

-“The horse exhibits twitching in the flanks or may even look like a person with hiccups,” Dr. Blevins noted.
+“A horse with thumps exhibits twitching in the flanks or may even look like a person with hiccups,” Dr. Blevins noted.
 “Low calcium and electrolyte levels make the nerve that stimulates the diaphragm more irritable, and the diaphragm starts contracting with every heartbeat.”

-Oral electrolytes usually relieve thumps.
-But if not, a veterinarian can administer intravenous fluids with calcium and electrolytes to help a horse recover.
+Horse thumps treatment usually involves giving oral electrolytes at home.
+If thumps are not relieved, a veterinarian can administer intravenous fluids with calcium and electrolytes to help a horse recover.

 A horse that’s not drinking water is an immense concern.
-Change and stressful situations can cause horses to go off water, putting them at risk for dehydration and colic.
+Depending on heat, humidity and exercise level, a horse will (or at least should) drink 10-18 gallons of water per day in hot weather.
+However, change and stressful situations can cause horses to go off water, putting them at risk for dehydration and colic.
 This is especially true on the road.

 The rigors of hauling, a disrupted schedule and new environment all affect a horse’s inclination to drink.
 And the taste or smell of new water can be especially off-putting to a picky drinker.
 In addition to salt and electrolytes, Dr. Blevins suggests this simple trick to help your horse stay hydrated when hauling:

 “If you’re traveling with a horse and dependent on a variety of water sources, give your horse water with an additive to flavor the water before traveling,” she said.
 “The water will have the same flavor as it did at home, helping your horse to keep drinking.”